yyerdaulet/delete_files_not_in_list/README.md

 Using:
 1. Put script beside to file(the file that you need to clean)
 2. Make list of files that you should clean
-3. Run script in such way: python3 script.py list_of_folders.txt target_folder
+3. Run script in such way: python3 script.py folders.txt images